sysfce2/shared-mime-info/HACKING.md

 Test suite
 ----------

-You need to have xdgmime [1] checked out and compiled before you configure and build shared-mime-info.
-In the shared-mime-info git repository, getting xdgmime is taken care of by using a git submodule; run `git submodule update --init` after cloning the shared-mime-info repo.
+The shared-mime-info tests depend on xdgmime [1].
+This is taken care of as a git submodule and as a meson subproject.
+Run `meson subprojects update` or `git submodule update --init` after cloning the shared-mime-info repo.
 If you wish to keep the submodule automatically up to date on pull, `git config submodule.recurse true` in the shared-mime-info dir helps with that.

-To build xdgmime, `cd xdgmime/src && make` (ignore the Meson build system).
+xdgmime will be built automatically by the meson build system for shared-mime-info.

-By default, the build system will expect the xdgmime directory to be in the shared-mime-info directory. `./xdgmime/src/test-mime-data` is run against `tests/mime-detection/list`.
-An alternate path to xdgmime can be passed by using the `xdgmime-path` meson option such as `-Dxdgmime-path=/path/to/xdgmime`.
+Meson’s subprojects system[2] requires the xdgmime directory to be in `subprojects/xdgmime`.
+An alternate path to xdgmime can be configured by installing a pkg-config file for xdgmime which points to the desired location.

+As part of the tests, `./xdgmime/src/test-mime-data` is run against `tests/mime-detection/list`.
 The format of the file is:
 `<testcase filename> <expected mime-type> <expected failures>`

 The expected failures is whether matching the file with the mime-type would